OpenBMB/VisRAG/README.md

 2. The parameters listed above are those used in our paper and can be used to reproduce the results.
 3. The training script is configured to use datasets from Hugging Face by default.
 If you prefer to train using locally downloaded dataset repositories, you can modify the `DATASET_PATH` variable in the evaluation script to point to the local repository directory.
 4. `<repo_name_or_path>` can be `openbmb/VisRAG-Ret-Train-In-domain-data`, `openbmb/VisRAG-Ret-Train-Synthetic-data` or the directory path of a repository downloaded from Hugging Face.
+5. Our training framework is modified based on [OpenMatch](https://github.com/OpenMatch/OpenMatch).

 ## VisRAG-Gen